-The Domestic Waterfront Structures Land Owner's Consent Strategy (DWS) provides a new streamlined approach for NSW Government agencies to assess and grant Land Owner's Consent (LOC) for domestic waterfront structures in the Richmond River estuary.
-LOC is needed before a development application can be lodged with local government under clause 49 of the Environmental Planning and Assessment Regulation 2000.
+The Domestic Waterfront Structures Land Owner's Consent Strategy (DWS) provides a new streamlined approach for NSW Government agencies to assess and grant Land Owner's Consent (LOC) for domestic waterfront structures in the Evans River estuary.
+LOC is needed before a development application can be lodged with local government under clause 23(1)(b) of the Environmental Planning and Assessment Regulation 2021.
 The steps after LOC is obtained are described in Appendix A.